Affiliate links on Android Authority may earn us a commission. Learn more.

 How does USDC work?

-In theory, you could approach a recognized USD Coin issuing entity to grant you 100 digital tokens in exchange for 100 US dollars.
-However, most investors and traders will find it easier to just purchase or trade the stablecoin on an exchange of their choice, such as Coinbase.
+In theory, you could approach a recognized USD Coin issuer to grant you 100 digital tokens in exchange for 100 US dollars.
+However, most investors and traders will find it easier to just purchase or trade the stablecoin on a cryptocurrency exchange of their choice, such as Coinbase.

 Once you’ve acquired some USDC, you can do several things with it.
 The stablecoin operator’s white paper, for one, pitches the token as a potentially quick and nearly feeless channel to remit money globally: